olegkuftyrev/blimp1/README.md

 ## 🗄️ Database Configuration

-This project uses **Postgres** with **Lucid ORM** for data storage.
+This project uses **Postgres** with **Lucid ORM** for data storage (Postgres only).

 ### Database Setup
 Run Postgres locally (Homebrew or Docker).
 The app connects using PG_* variables.

 ### Environment Variables

 This project uses strict runtime validation for backend environment variables and env-driven rewrites in the frontend.
+All network addresses are configured via env (no hard-coded URLs).

 #### Backend (`backend/.env`)
 Copy `backend/.env.example` to `backend/.env` and adjust as needed.